simon-hng/bachelor_kolloqium/slides.md

     - Limited to only Points and Deductions
 - Correct feedback is aggregated into single feedback
     - Works well when working on exercise but does not work well when reviewing exercise
+    - Essentially two use cases:
+        - Interactive Learning by pushing / updating our submission and having a look at the feedback; Works well with this view
+        - Seing all the feedback at once after the deadline and reviewing our submission with no future changes to it.
     - "What did I do wrong?
 What did I do well?"
 - Important information is shown in the bottom
 -->